 CSU Early Start:

 The CSU system recently enacted a policy known as “Early Start” requiring incoming students (Including EOP) who do not demonstrate readiness for college-level math and/or English to begin remediation during the summer before coming to the CSU.
 The goals of Early Start are to better prepare students in math and English before their first semester, thereby improving their chances of completing a college degree.

 Most EOP freshmen will be required to complete a summer Early Start requirement for the Entry Level Math requirement and/or the English Placement Test requirements.
 This is a mandatory CSU requirement that must be completed in the preceding summer.
-EOP student are strongly advised to plan accordingly to meet the requirement during the summer.
-For more information visit: http://www.csusm.edu/fystudents/earlystart.html
+EOP students are strongly advised to plan accordingly to meet the requirement during the summer.
+For more information visit: http://www.csusm.edu/readiness/earlystart/

 EOP Freshmen Summer Bridge:

 EOP freshman who do not demonstrate college-level readiness for math and English are required to participate in Summer Bridge to satisfy Early Start requirements and as a condition of admittance into EOP.
-Summer Bridge is a 5 week residential program that begins on June 21st and ends on July 25th (students are required to live on campus for the 5 week program).
-Participants will get a head start on their general education coursework, improve math and writing skills, attend cultural activities, and build a network of support.
-Summer Bridge students must also submit a FAFSA application for the 2013-14 academic year to qualify for a summer grant.
-Additional information regarding Summer Bridge may be found at http://www.csusm.edu/eop/prospective/summerbridge.html
+Summer Bridge is an intensive 5 week transitional program offered to select EOP admits.
+Students participating in the five week intensive Summer Bridge Program have the opportunity to get a head start on their general education coursework, improve math and writing skills, attend cultural activities, and build a network of support.
+Summer Bridge requires that students live on campus during the five week program duration.